Achieving Beautiful Smiles with Cosmetic Dentistry

 Bonding involves matching the surrounding teeth with a shaped and polished composite resin.
-Bonding is most commonly used to improve the appearance of a discolored or chipped tooth for cosmetic purposes.
-It can also be used to even spaces, make teeth look fuller, or change the shape or color of your enamel.
+Bonding is most commonly used to improve the appearance of a discolored or chipped teeth for cosmetic purposes.
+It can also be used to even spaces, make teeth look fuller, or change the shape of your enamel.

-Sometimes bonding is also used as a cosmetic alternative to amalgam fillings, or to protect a portion of the tooth's root that was exposed when gums recede.
+Sometimes bonding is used to protect the portion of the tooth's root that was exposed when gums recede.

 White, Composite Fillings

-The white composite materials we use are molded according to the specific shapes of your teeth and are color-matched for an ideal shade that blends your filling with your surrounding teeth.
+The composite material is molded according to the specific shape of your tooth and is color-matched for an ideal shade that blends with your surrounding teeth.

 Reasons Why You’d Need a Crown

-Part of the reason why crowns are so popular is their versatility.
-When placed, crowns completely encase the damaged tooth portion above the gum line.
-Crowns are tailored to fit each tooth, making them both a favorable and reliable treatment.
+Part of the reason why crowns are so popular is their versatility since crowns can replace or protect the remaining natural tooth.
+Crowns are tailored to fit your bite, making them both a favorable and reliable treatment.

-Damage & Wear- Chips, cracks, or fractures can expose the soft inner dental tissues to infection.
+Damage & Wear- Repairs chips, cracks, and fractures.
 When repaired with a crown, dental function, health, and beauty are restored.

 Root Canal Therapy- After the removal of infection from the root canal, crowns are used to seal off and protect the tooth structure.
 With a customized crown, your tooth can function normally and look natural.

-Dental Implants- For patients in need of single tooth replacement, an implant-supported crown restores a missing tooth completely.
+Dental Implants Restorations- For patients in need of single tooth replacement, an implant-supported crown restores a missing tooth completely.